EnesUlasDincer/A-Machine-Learning-Approach-to-Resolving-Conflicts-in-Physical-Human-Robot-Interaction/README.md

 ### Contents
 - **Animations:** This folder contains animations and visual demonstrations of co-manipulation scenarios used in the research to illustrate the interactions and conflict resolution strategies.

-- **Questionnaires:** The "Questionnaires" folder contains the detailed questionnaire administered after the experiments, which contains several variables, covering a spectrum of dimensions, to measure the subjective opinion of the participants.
+- **Questionnaire:** The "Questionnaire" folder contains the detailed questionnaire administered after the experiments, which contains several variables, covering a spectrum of dimensions, to measure the subjective opinion of the participants.
 These responses provide insights into user preferences and perceptions related to human-robot interaction.

 ## Usage
 Feel free to explore the animations and questionnaires in this repository to gain a better understanding of the research and its findings.
 If you wish to use or reference the materials in your own work, please make sure to appropriately cite the original paper.